 - 3.13 Additional BTSs are required to be installed by the service providers in order to extend coverage of mobile services in rural areas.
-The service providers have to go for ground based towers as the buildings in rural areas are generally not suitable for roof top towers.
+The service providers have to go for ground based towers as the rural buildings are generally not suitable for roof top towers.
 The service providers have conveyed that acquisition of land is a major hurdle for the installation of towers in the rural areas as the time period for getting approvals is unduly long.
 In many cases, as the land belongs to either forest deptt/tribal areas or Gram Panchayat, the formalities required to be completed for taking the land on lease or outright purchase takes much longer time and involves a lot of persuasive chase apart from financial commitment. - 3.14 One of the stakeholder suggested that "Government should come forward to lease in time bound manner the Govt lands for setting up passive infrastructure at very nominal and reasonable costs for rural BTSs.
 Govt should also facilitate time bound change of land use for

-- conversion of Agricultural land into commercial land for rural telecom services at a very nominal and reasonable cost". - 3.15 Phase II of USOF scheme for supporting mobile infrastructure in rural and remote areas, envisages that the successful bidder shall acquire about 400 Square metre +/- 10% (preferably 20M x 20M) of land on lease basis/ outright purchase required to install the tower & associated infrastructure and also to house the equipment of the service providers sharing this infrastructure for providing mobile services.
-If adequate land is not available due to topography and the terrain in the hill states, maximum deviation of 25% is permissible in the actual dimensions of the plot.
-However, it shall be ensured that the site is capable of housing the equipments required to be installed by IP and service providers. - 3.16 As the land being procured is for installing an essential telecom infrastructure so as to facilitate increase telecom penetration therefore this issue should be a part of the ICT policy of each state government (discussed in ¶3.2).
+- conversion of Agricultural land into commercial land for rural telecom services at a very nominal and reasonable cost". - 3.15 As the land being procured is for installing an essential telecom infrastructure so as to facilitate increase telecom penetration therefore this issue should be a part of the ICT policy of each state government (discussed in ¶3.2).
 Additionally, looking at the importance of the issue, the DoT should take up this issue in the agenda for the National Development Council (NDC).
 As an immediate measure the Authority also recommends that a coordination committee comprising of all service providers and local authorities be constituted at each district level under the District Magistrate for deciding such cases in a time bound manner.